tauri-apps/plugins-workspace/plugins/fs/permissions/autogenerated/reference.md

 </td>
 <td>

-This allows full recursive read access to metadata of the `$APP` folder, including file listing and statistics.
+This allows full recursive read access to metadata of the application folders, including file listing and statistics.

 </td>
 </tr>